Offboarding - How to make exit management a success

 - Coordination of all persons involved in offboarding

-Particular attention should be paid to the issue of data protection in the context of offboarding.
+Special attention should be paid to the topic of data protection during offboarding.
 Because when an employee leaves the company, there is a risk that:

 - personal data